bentasker/gitlab_recurring_issue/README.md

 There are a number of supported scheduling methodologies, but scheduling is currently entirely stateless, so it's not possible to specify "every n days"

+---

 #### Day & Month

-It's possible to schedule a ticket to be created on a specific day of a month:
+It's possible to schedule a ticket to be created on a specific day of a month (using a short name or a month number):
 ```yaml
 schedule:
   day: 4